 “My experience has been very different from yours.
 When that happened to me…”

-If you believe someone has made a factual error, simply share the correct information, along with the source.
+If you believe someone has made a factual error and you feel it’s important for them to have the correct information, simply share the correct information, along with the source.

 “I recently read an article on the topic that said…”